 What is the GoriLLA Group?

-The program will consist of ten weekly sessions
+The program will consist of 10-12 weekly sessions

-One individual informal assessment session with an autism specialist working with the child to determine learning style and strengths and challenges, as well as assess group readiness.
+First, an individual informal assessment will be scheduled.
+An autism specialist will work with the child to determine the learning style and strengths and challenges, as well as assess group readiness.
 The autism specialist will also talk with the parent(s) to discuss concerns and goals for intervention sessions.
 After this appointment, the autism specialist will determine if individual or group therapy is appropriate.

 The child and accompanying parent(s) will attend approximately 10 group therapy sessions.
 The group sessions are a mix of large group activities (parents and children together) and small group activities in which the children will work with one autism specialist while the parents work with another.
-Curriculum includes activities from Social Thinking ™ and use of Structured TEACCHing.
+The curriculum includes activities from Social Thinking ™ and the use of Structured TEACCHing.

-Topics covered will include activities related to the individualized goals as well as the following topics:
+Topics covered will and activities related to the child’s individualized goals as well as the following topics:

 - Conversational Skills